International Business Foundations and Trends

 International Consultancy Project

-On this capstone module you will first learn about the key skills required to act as an effective consultant.
-You will then complete a project on behalf of a client organisation, which will provide you with the opportunity to engage in a piece of independent consultancy research that enables you to consolidate and apply the knowledge and understanding you have gained throughout the course while developing market insights and strategic recommendations to be shared with the client organisation.
+- International Consultancy Project (30 credits): This capstone module follows successful completion of the above 15-credit modules.
+You will first learn about the key skills required to act as an effective consultant.
+You will then a project on behalf of a client organisation, which will provide you with the opportunity to engage in a piece of independent consultancy research that enables you to consolidate and apply the knowledge and understanding you have gained throughout the course while developing market insights and strategic recommendations to be shared with the client organisation

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.